top of page

 First Presbyterian Church is dedicated to serving our community through mission initiatives and local partnerships.
 These programs address the hunger, housing, and health needs of our community and offer opportunities for meaningful one-on-one connections.
 There’s no better time than now—where is God calling you?

-Stay informed and inspired—subscribe to our Local Mission Monthly e-newsletter for updates on how we're making a difference in our community and ways you can get involved!
+Stay informed and inspired—subscribe to our Local Mission e-newsletter for updates on how we're making a difference in our community and ways you can get involved!

 Community Partners